lucytang2017us/f5-ansible-1/README.md

    Output:
    - /vars/Customer8_App_patch_vars.yml  (Output vars file, used with Jinja template to create Json body for AS3 request)
    - /files/backups/Customer8_App_patch.json (Output, used as Json body for AS3 request)

+   Notes: This patch playbook can also be used to modify existing application originally created by AS3.

 GSLB App Onboard
 ------------